naturemed/naturemed.github.io/pages/epa/002/epa_subjective.md

 Not required for a wellness exam

 ### PMHx
-- Pertinent past diagnoses
 - History of vaccines and vaccine recommendations
-- Reproductive history
-  - Menarche
-  - Gravida, para, spontaneous abortions, elective abortions
-  - Vaginal versus Cesarean section
-  - Age at first PG
-  - PG or L&D complications
-  - *Birth control use / need*
-  - Pap history
-    - Most recent Pap
+- Hospitalizations
-    - HPV
+- Surgery
-    - Dysplasia
+- Injuries (MVA, sports)
-    - Treatments pursued for positive Paps (LEEP, etc.)

 - Sexual Hx
   - Sexuality